 - Size: Kitsune are Medium creatures and thus receive no bonuses or penalties due to their size.

-- Type: Kitsune have the Magical Beast type, with the Kitsune subtype.
+- Type: Kitsune have the Humanoid type, with the Beast subtype.

-- Base Speed: Kitsune have a base speed of 30 race.
+- Base Speed: Kitsune have a Walk speed of 30 feet.

 - Bonus Languages: Characters with a positive Intelligence modifier gain one bonus language per +1 of their modifier, selecting from the following list: Elven, Gnome, Halfling, Myerl, Orc and Tengu.
 Once the character's intelligence is high enough to have acquired all six of these bonus languages, they no longer gain bonus languages for increasing their Intelligence.
 Characters can also learn new languages by placing ranks in the Linguistics skill.

-- Animal Form (Ex): A Kitsune's normal form and appearance is as a fox, in which case their Size becomes Small.
+- Animal Form (Ex): A Kitsune's normal form and appearance is as a fox, and they can transform into or out of this form as a standard action.
+When they are in their fox form, their size becomes Small.
 They lose the use of their hands in Animal Form, cannot make weapon attacks, and cannot speak.
-Unlike most foxes Kitsune are raised to be civilized, and thus they do not even have a bite attack.
-A Kitsune in Animal Form cannot cast spells unless they have no somatic or verbal component, or use feats to allow similar.
+Unlike most foxes, Kitsune are raised to be civilized, and thus they do not even have a bite attack.
+A Kitsune in Animal Form cannot cast spells unless they have no somatic or verbal component, or unless they use feats to allow similar.

 - Low-Light Vision (Ex): Kitsune can see twice as far as humans in conditions of dim light.

 - Tricksy (Ex): Kitsune are natural-born confidence hucksters.
-They add an untyped +2 bonus to all Bluff rolls when they are trying to pull a fast one.
-This bonus never applies to any rolls in a combat situation (such as a feint attempt), but it would certainly apply to weaseling their way into a free room at the inn, or fast-talking their way past a doorman.
+They add a +2 training bonus to all Bluff rolls when they are trying to pull a fast one.
+This bonus never applies to any rolls in a combat situation (such as a feint attempt), but it would certainly apply to weaseling their way into a free room at the inn, or fast-talking their way past a doorman, or similar Skill Challenges.
 In most cases, Tricksy is only usable while the Kitsune looks like a humanoid.